HotPocketHPE/mhguide/README.md

 By moving against the direction of rotation of a head turn, the monster won't be able to follow you as much, creating space.

 > Example: Any Weapon vs. Akantor.
 Akantor's massive body and proclivity for charging makes standing in front of him very hazardous.
 Move against the second part of his head turn to give yourself some breathing room, especially if you are near a wall!

+# Miscellaneous Tips

+* When mounting in 4U/GU, alternate between X and A to make the mount gauge go up faster.
+(Credit to FpsFailure)

 # Conclusion